 A closer analysis of Old Saxon Hêliand manuscripts that examines the intersection of syntax, meter, punctuation and scribal practices

 A networks-based analysis of preferential attachment and light verb constructions in historical corpora.

 Peer-Reviewed Journal Articles and Peer-Reviewed Book Chapters

-Sundquist, John D. (forthcoming).
+Sundquist, John D. 2020.
 "The Rich Get Richer: Preferential Attachment and the Diachrony of Light Verbs in Old Swedish."
-To appear in Historical Linguistics 2017, Bridget Drinka (ed.), John Benjamins.
-Accepted July 2018.
+To appear in Historical Linguistics 2017, Bridget Drinka (ed.), 344-361.
+John Benjamins.